 - Brush in a downward direction – This will be more comfortable for your dog.

-- Spend about 30 seconds to a minute per side – Of course, your time spent may vary depending on how cooperative your dog is—but there's no reason to brush for more than a couple of minutes overall.
+- Spend about 30 seconds to a minute per side – Your time spent may vary depending on how cooperative your dog is, but there’s no reason to brush for more than a couple of minutes overall.

 While the basics are simple enough, each dog behaves differently.
-So let's turn our attention to some helpful tips and other ways to clean your dog's teeth at home.
+So let’s focus on some helpful tips and other ways to clean your dog’s teeth at home.

 Get Started Young

 Teeth cleaning is a skill that needs to be trained by your dog like any other—think of it as a special trick that comes with the bonus of supporting their health.

 As with obeying any command, cleaning your dog’s teeth will be much easier if you start this training when they’re a puppy.
 Besides, many puppies are naturally inclined to nip and nibble on fingers anyway, so you might as well brush their teeth while they’re at it!

 If you’re using a finger brush, this is also a good time to help train a puppy’s bite control.
 Puppies often need feedback to know when a bite is playful versus hurtful.
 If your puppy nips your finger during brushing, you can make an exaggerated pain reaction (“Ow!
 I’m hurt!”) and turn away, so your pup will learn this boundary.